NeilBrommer/BlazorStart/Readme.md

 This is a rewrite of my [New Tab Page project](https://github.com/NeilBrommer/NewTabPage) using [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor).

+## Requirements

+Node.js must be installed for compiling SASS files.

 ## Structure

 - Bookmark containers (tabs along the top)